 All Seaport Students eligible to participate in MCAS are provided the testing on site in accordance with the assessment participation information provided on the student's IEP.
 Seaport provides the MCAS testing institution with a list of students who are eligible to take the MCAS.
-MCAS Test Prep is offered to students weekly and conducted in subject classes and academic support classes on an ongoing basis.
+MCAS Test Prep is conducted in subject classes and academic support classes on an ongoing basis.

 The testing center sends the specific materials and the tests are administered in accordance to the specific dates assigned by the state.
 The students take the test in designated areas in the school.
 Accommodations for the students are in accordance with the information regarding accommodations in the student's IEP.
-If a student's team determines he is eligible for Alternative Assessments, a determination will be made and the necessary steps will be taken to provide the student and the state the Alternate Assessment.
 Students who are admitted to Seaport during MCAS testing periods are provided testing/make-up in accordance to the procedures used by the state.
-Mike Curtis, Shawn Brown and Alex Tsonas are the staff members at Seaport who are responsible for assuring student participation in MCAS and alternate testing.
+Mike Curtis and Alex Tsonas are the staff members at Seaport who are responsible for assuring student participation in MCAS and alternate testing.